AlaDyn172/opskins-expresstrade-tutorial/README.md

 # WAX ExpressTrade Tutorial

-Forgive me if any expression is badly expressed, I do not usually speak English ...
-It has been hard for me to do it, I hope you value it ...
-Thank you

 ## 1. Create the server

-We create the server in DigitalOcean.com (https://m.do.co/c/563ae669c336)

-We create a server Ubuntu 14.04.5 x64.
+Create a new VPS droplet in DigitalOcean (you can use my affiliate link to receive $10 FREE: https://m.do.co/c/1fb7d9628800) Create a VPS with OS: Ubuntu 14.04.5 x64.

-The server password will be sent to the email associated with the DigitalOcean account.
+The password will be sent through your e-mail/gmail registered to your DigitalOcean.

 ## 2. We open the server in PUTTY